 Long lines or training leashes tend to be a longer leash of at least 10ft or 3m in length with which you can typically train a dog to work at a distance.

-There’s a lot of reasons that dog trainers, like myself, use long lines in lieu of short leads in training, but the main reason is management.
+There’s a lot of reasons that dog trainers, like myself, use long lines in lieu of short leads in training, but the main reason is management; whether it’s managing your reactive dog whilst your dog sniffs, or teaching a young dog their recall!

 The Key Principle of Long-Line Training